ganeti/ganeti/man/gnt-network.rst

 IPv6 semantics can be assigned to the network via the ``--network6`` and ``--gateway6`` options.
 IP pool is meaningless for IPV6 so those two values can be used for EUI64 generation from a NIC's MAC address.

+The ``--no-conflicts-check`` option can be used to skip the check for conflicting IP addresses.

 Note that a when connecting a network to a node group (see below) you can specify also the NIC mode and link that will be used by instances on